With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do involves:
+Some of the work we do consists of:

-• Taking a look at the blower, motor, drain line and coils
+• Viewing the blower, motor, drain line and coils

-• Confirming pressure and temperature
+• Watching pressure and temperature

 • Examining lines, refrigerant totals and connections

-You can still have a tune-up done this fall—and we can get your furnace ready for heating season too.
+It’s not too late to have maintenance done this fall—and we can get your furnace prepped for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?